 Here's a copy of the instruction sheet that came with the B&W 3502Q4 phase shift network:

 The 20 meter Cheap 'N Easy II next to K5LYN's Drake 1-A and L-4B.
-Lynn often uses this very station when serving as net control on the Vintage SSB net.
+Lynn used this very station when serving as net control on the Vintage SSB net.

 As a result of the Vintage SSB Special and Octalmania projects I had a lot of junk Command set parts left over, including some chassis.
 Just for the heck of it I decided to homebrew my own Cheap and Easy phasing rig, closely based on the original W2EWL designs.
 I still had a B&W 3502Q4 phase shift network I got when I was in high school.
 About the only things I didn't have were the three audio transformers, but some modern units from Mouser Electronics filled the bill nicely.